Javascript On-Line Learning Interactive Environment for Simulation

 The use of Jollies is not limited to control theory.

-illustrates some simple image processing in which the edges of a
+some simple image processing in which the edges of a binary

 Another example of real-time moving graphics is a rotating cube

-is based on the 'Bilby contest' where mobile robots find their
+the 'Bilby contest' where mobile robots find their way through

-way through a maze.
-Dragging left or right mouse buttons
+a maze.
+Dragging left or right mouse buttons across a

-across a square will set it to be white or black respectively,
+square will set it to be white or black respectively, after

 The trails of red or blue